Homogenization of the Peierls-Nabarro model for dislocation dynamics: Introduction

-This non-local equation \eqref{uep} is related to the local equation \beq \eeq that the first author studied in \cite{im} under the assumption that $F(x,u,p)$ is periodic in $(x,u)$ and coercive in $p$.
+This non-local equation \eqref{uep} is related to the local equation \beq \eeq that was studied in \cite{im} under the assumption that $F(x,u,p)$ is periodic in $(x,u)$ and coercive in $p$.
 The homogenization problem \eqref{localintro} when $F$ does not depend on $u$, has been completely solved by Lions Papanicolaou and Varadhan \cite{lpv}.
 After this seminal paper, homogenization of Hamilton-Jacobi equations for coercive Hamiltonians has been treated for a wider class of periodic situations, c.f.
 Ishii \cite{ishii}, for problems set on bounded domains, c.f.
 Alvarez \cite{alv}, Horie and Ishii \cite{hi}, for equations with different structures, c.f.
 Alvarez and Ishii \cite{ai}, for deterministic control problems in $L^\infty$, c.f.
 Alvarez and Barron \cite{ab}, for almost periodic Hamiltonians, c.f.
 Ishii \cite{ishii2}, and for Hamiltonians with stochastic dependence, c.f.
 Souganidis \cite{su}.
 More recently, inspired by \cite{im}, Barles \cite{b} gave an homogenization result for non-coercive Hamiltonians and, as a by-product, obtained a simpler proof of the results \cite{im} of Imbert and Monneau but under slightly more restrictive assumptions on the Hamiltonians.
-Finally, Imbert, Monneau and Rouy \cite{imr} studied homogenization of certain integro-differential equations depending explicitly on $u^\ep/\ep$.
+We can also mention the work of Imbert, Monneau and Rouy \cite{imr} where the authors studied homogenization of certain integro-differential equations depending explicitly on $u^\ep/\ep$.
+Notice that in the present paper, the operator $\I$ involves a singular kernel which creates some additional difficulties that were not present for instance in \cite{imr}.